appsdock/docs/.templates/api/rest/configuration.md

-# Configuration REST API
+# Configuration Resources

-This page provides a list of all configuration REST API endpoints within AppsDock OS.
+This page provides a list of all configuration resource endpoints within AppsDock OS.

 The guideline for the REST API can be found [here](../../../gettingstarted/guidelines/rest-api).